 Our hotel guide told us to go south to find untouched beaches, so bright and early Saturday morning, we took his advice, making a multi-stop beach crawl until sundown.
 Kastraki, Glyfada, Aliko, and Pirigaki—each beach more beautiful and less crowded than the one before.
 Next to Pirigaki, we stopped for a break from the sun at Notos Seaside, enjoying a deliciously fresh light lunch.
 Then back to the sand for another dip in the ocean and a few more hours soaking up the brilliant sun and a trashy paperback.
 All in relative solitude.

 When American friends have gone island-hopping in Greece, I’ve heard about two islands: Santorini and Mykonos.
 Santorini, the Princess of Pinterest, is a hotspot for romantic honeymoons, while Mykonos is the party island, a favorite of the study abroad crews.
 Friends in Europe recommended Thessaloniki and Korfu (Google photos doesn’t disappoint), but I hadn’t ever heard of Naxos.
-Located at the half-way point between Athens and Santorini, is every much the picturesque paradise of its heavily-pinned neighbor, but a little more unknown amongst Americans, if not by Europeans.
-When I told different friends at work where we’d been, the response was word-for-word the same: “Naxos!
+Located at the half-way point between Athens and Santorini, is every much the picturesque paradise of its heavily-pinned neighbor, but relatively unknown amongst Americans, if not by Europeans.
+When I told friends about our visit to Naxos, the response was word-for-word the same: “Naxos!
 My favorite place in the entire world.”
 And after our weekend there, I can easily see why.